hellociel/100-days-of-code/log.md

 **Thoughts:**

 Tomorrow I'm really going to finish my mini app and move on to my next project.
 Let's git it! :D

+### Day 29: June 12, 2020

+**Today's Progress**:

+- Reviewed basics of #jQuery and started making a mini #twitter clone!

+  **Thoughts:**

+I've been reflecting on when I first started studying coding.
+I knew it was going to be a hard journey but it's about 382640 times harder.
+Thank god I still love to code!!!